Metalnem/mijailovic.net/_drafts/future-plc.md

 I tried removing the links using Adobe Acrobat and observing changes in the resulting file.
 It was completely rewritten by the single change.
 It looks to me that each object in the file has a stream number and there are no gaps between them, but I didn't have the time to investigate more.
-This is obviously not very crucial thing to implement, but I would still be very nice thing to have.
+This is obviously not a crucial thing to implement, but I would still be very nice thing to have.